import crawdad

 The resulting HTML document is structurally correct.

-It includes a document type definition; HTML
+It includes a document type definition; HTML,

-tags; and a default title.
+HEAD, and BODY tags; and a default title.

 All tags are correctly rendered, nested, and closed.